Wie is de Mol? (Dutch TV series) season 25: Episode 1

 The group split themselves into five pairs, with each pair driven by tuk tuk to two locations around Phnom Penh to gather items for a party such as musicians, cake and balloons.
 At each location, pairs must complete a challenge in order to receive an item for the party, then bring it undamaged to a boat along the Mekong River.
 For each item properly delivered to the boat within 45 minutes, €300 is added to the pot.

-Three items were successfully delivered in time, meaning €900 was earned for the pot.